-In a cocktail shaker filled with crushed ice, pour the vodkas, banana and coffee liqueurs, and cream.
-Let stand for five seconds.
+In a cocktail shaker, pour the vodkas, banana and coffee liqueurs, and cream.
+Let stand for 5 seconds.

 - Use ice cubes rather than crushed ice, if you like.
 The crushed form will create a slightly slushier drink because it's already partially broken down, but the cubes will work just fine.
 Be sure to shake a little longer when using cubes.